aref-daei/ziro.ai/README.md

 [Persian](README.fa.md) | [How It Works](#how-it-works) - [Prerequisites](#prerequisites) - [Quick Start](#quick-start) - [Offline Model Setup](#offline-model-setup) - [Future Development](#future-development) - [License](#license)

-This tool uses advanced AI to handle the entire process—from transcription and translation to generating the final subtitled video—with minimal effort.
+This tool uses advanced AI to handle the entire process, from transcription and translation to generating the final subtitled video.

 ## How It Works